19 Interesting VPN Statistics You Need to Know in 2023

 (Top10VPN, Surfshark, Security)

-While it's essential to learn about the VPN Industry in general, one interesting aspect embedded in VPN statistics is the choice of devices on which the technology is harnessed.
+While it's essential to learn about the VPN Industry in general, one exciting aspect embedded in VPN statistics is the choice of devices on which the technology is harnessed.

 (Top10VPN)